-If my word isn't enough, you can actually rent or test drive the WHILL Model A in several major cities, including Orlando, Las Vegas and Chicago.
-Or, if you're already sold on the idea after reading this article and checking out their site, you can also purchase the WHILL Model A online.
+You can rent or test drive WHILL's newest product, the Model Ci, in several major cities, including Orlando, Las Vegas and Chicago.
+Or, if you're already sold on the idea after reading this article and checking out their site, you can also purchase WHILL products online.

 And if you're a fellow power wheelchair user, I'd love to hear how you keep your batteries in tip-top shape while you go out and adventure!